nikhilango/tourist_guide_zurich/Documentation/README.md

 <a name="thebeginning"></a>
 ## The Beginning
-Everything began on lovely Monday afternoon class.
+Everything began on a lovely Monday afternoon class.
 It was the first day of school and the teacher told us we would be hosting projects.
 It could have been anything, but it would benefit us more, if it would be in our own fields.
-After he had introduced us our job that we would be doing in 3 Months, everyone started rushing to find a pair or multiple pairs.
+After he had introduced us our assignments that we would be doing under 3 Months, everyone started rushing to find one or multiple pairs.
 Me, Virginia and Nikhil decided to go together for our projects.
-Mr Neil suddenly announced saying: “People who are in bigger groups will have an easier time displaying who’s doing what and that is why they’ll be graded much more strictly.”
+Suddenly Mr Neil announced saying: “People, who are in bigger groups will have an easier time displaying who’s doing what and that is why they’ll be graded much more strictly.”
 This was kind of alarming because we were one of the bigger groups, but we decided to stay together for the sake of our project.

 <a name="theidea"></a>
 ## The Idea
 We got our idea with the help of our teacher, Mr. Neil.
-He was showing us previous projects done by his previous studentts and one of the ideas were programming a website.
+He was showing us previous projects done by his previous studentts and one of the ideas was programming a website.
 We really liked the idea, so we decided to go for it.

-Now we didn’t know what our website was going to be about, so we decided to do a brainstorming and we came up with these ideas, one of them was an event planner, a blog making site and a tourist guide to Zürich.
+Now we didn’t know what our website was going to be about, so we decided to do a brainstorming and we came up with these ideas, one of them was an *event planner*, a *blog making site* and a *tourist guide to Zürich*.
 At last, we decided to make a Zürich tourist guide website.
 The website would consists of a guide for tourists who want to visit Zurich or for people who live in Zurich and want to get to know their place better.
 There will be several sections where you can explore sightseeings places you can visit, restaurants in Zurich and fun activities to do.
 You can find a more detailed description of each of the mentioned topics above by clicking on them.